PagerDuty-Samples/pagerduty-oauth-sample-node/README.md

     });
 ```

+Hopefully, this sample helped to illustrate how to impliment an OAuth flow with PagerDuty using Node.
 Please post to the [Developer Forums](https://community.pagerduty.com/c/dev) if you get stuck or have any questions.